 “Once we become aware of our symbolic nature we begin to identify our own story and wholeness.
 This process”, asserts Achterberg, “is a way to bring people to know their own full stories and to reinvent those stories if they wish.
 If the stories in the mind change, thoughts change, emotions change, and the body changes.”
 She explains that because thoughts are biochemical reactions – biochemistry influences thoughts.

 Change or Adapt Your Story

 Once you’ve found your story, see how you might want to change it.
-Using pictures and images, elements, animals and components of nature makes it much easier for your mind to re-imprint the thoughts and images you feel are outdated.
+Using pictures and images, elements, animals and components of nature make it much easier for your mind to re-imprint the thoughts and images you feel are outdated.
 If you feel too serious and want a more playful aspect of your personality to emerge then using the image of a dolphin might work well for you.
-You can also use a symbolic version of an ant if you want to draw an organizational and productive energy towards you.
+You can also use a symbolic version of an ant if you want to draw organizational and productive energy towards you.

 Symbols are Pathways into the Psyche

 Symbols act as connectors between different levels of awareness.
 These alternative levels or realities come to us to display hidden meanings and to serve as pathways into the psyche.
 They enrich the life of the mind.
 When we use a totem we have a link with another state of existence, which can assist us in conditioning our own.

 Philosopher and psychologist Carl Jung found that when using dreams and art to assist in therapy, his patients often uncovered similar symbols.
 These, he maintained, came from the collective unconscious.
 He believes symbols generate themselves as an expression of a deep inner power of which we are aware, but which we cannot fully express in words.